What Is Age Related Macular Degeneration or AMD?

 Symptoms of Macular Degeneration

-The first symptoms that you may experience macular degeneration include:
+The first symptoms that you may experience include:

-- Blind or dark spots in the center of your vision
+- Blind spots or dark areas in the center of your vision

 - Decreased or blurry vision

-While there is no cure, certain treatment options can help improve your vision.
-For those with advanced dry macular degeneration in both eyes, one option to improve vision may be surgery to implant a telescopic lens in one eye.
-A telescopic lens looks like a tiny plastic tube that has lenses that magnify your field of vision.
+If you have advanced dry macular degeneration in both eyes, we may be able to improve your vision by implanting a telescopic lens in one eye.
+This looks like a tiny plastic tube with lenses that magnify your field of vision.